DevExpress/testcafe/docs/articles/documentation/extending-testcafe/reporter-plugin/reporter-methods.md

 Property            | Type             | Description
 ------------------- | ---------------- | --------------------------------------------------------
-`errs`              | Array of Strings | An array of errors that occurred during the test run.
+`errs`              | Array of Objects | An array of errors that occurred during the test run.
+Use the [formatError](helpers.md#formaterror) helper to stringify objects in this array.
+`warnings`          | Array of Strings | An array of warnings that appeared during the test run.
 `durationMs`        | Number           | The time spent on test execution (in milliseconds).
 `unstable`          | Boolean          | Specifies if the test is marked as unstable.
 `screenshotPath`    | String           | The path where screenshots are saved.